-The Business Of Fasting | Fast Company
+The Business Of Fasting

 The most promising dietary supplement may be NR (nicotinamide riboside).
 NR is a precursor to the molecule NAD (nicotinamide adenine dinucleotide), which is produced during fasting and is critical for cellular metabolism.
 NAD also protects against DNA damage, making it a favorite among the anti-aging crowd.
 Levels of NAD decline with age, and fasting is one way to replenish them; NR supplements are another.

-NR is produced by the chemical company ChromaDex under the name Niagen and sold to supplement companies like Elysium Health, who package it as an anti-aging drug (you can read more about their supplement here).
+NR is produced by the chemical company ChromaDex under the name Niagen and sold to companies like Elysium Health, who then package it in a supplement they sell under the brand name Basis (you can read more about their supplement here).
 ChromaDex also provides NR to labs conducting research with the compound.

 A recent clinical trial showed that NR does indeed increase levels of NAD in the body, and follow-up studies are planned to test its efficacy on various biomarkers of aging.
 ChromaDex CEO, Frank Jaksch, told me that, ultimately, their goal is “to move the needle on age-related diseases” rather than a have a straight-line impact on longevity.

-Note: Correction: An earlier version of this story mischaracterized the way Elysium Health markets its supplement, the story has been updated.